- 1. Name of the medicinal product

 HyponatraemiaCases of hyponatraemia and/or the Syndrome of Inappropriate Antidiuretic Hormone (SIADH) secretion may occur with venlafaxine.
 This has most frequently been reported in volume-depleted or dehydrated patients.
 Elderly patients, patients taking diuretics, and patients who are otherwise volume-depleted may be at greater risk for this event.

 Abnormal bleedingMedicinal products that inhibit serotonin uptake may lead to reduced platelet function.
-The risk of skin and mucous membrane bleeding, including gastrointestinal haemorrhage, may be increased in patients taking venlafaxine.
-As with other serotonin-reuptake inhibitors, venlafaxine should be used cautiously in patients predisposed to bleeding, including patients on anticoagulants and platelet inhibitors.
+Bleeding events related to SSRI and SNRI use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to gastrointestinal and life-threatening haemorrhages.
+The risk of haemorrhage may be increased in patients taking venlafaxine.
+As with other serotonin-reuptake inhibitors, venlafaxine should be used cautiously in patients predisposed to bleeding, including patients on anticoagulants and platelet inhibitors..

 Serum cholesterolClinically relevant increases in serum cholesterol were recorded in 5.3% of venlafaxine-treated patients and 0.0% of placebo-treated patients treated for at least 3 months in placebo-controlled clinical trials.
 Measurement of serum cholesterol levels should be considered during long-term treatment.